teableio/teable/README.md

 All you want is here

-- Batch cell Editing
+- Batch Cell Editing
-- Formula Suppor
+- Formula Support
 - Data Sorting and Filtering
 - Aggregation Function
 - Data Formatting